 A staff presentation and survey initiated in July.
 Description of service model standards to be complete in Q3 with staff training during Q4.
+Service model standards have been written with training to take place during Q4.

 - VII.
 Digitize selected oral histories from the special collections at the Rawlings Library to enhance preservation and encourage use.
 KEY RESULTS IMPACT: Digital Resources Use.
 Michael Cox - Action Steps - 1.
 Identify items to digitize. - 2.
 Utilize grant funds courtesy of the Rawlings Family Foundation to pay the cost for an identified third party to digitize the items. - 3.
 Make the collection available on the Internet and market it to the public.